Rubayet19/personal-api-dashboard/memory.md

 #### State Management
 - Using React hooks with TypeScript for type safety
-- Context API for shared state (Request Builder)
+- Context API for shared state (Request Builder, Key Updates)
 - API communication using the api client
 - Authentication state stored in localStorage
+- Real-time dashboard updates using context-based events

 #### Navigation
 - React Router for routing between pages